WordPress/Learn/.github/ISSUE_TEMPLATE/02-content-development-faculty.md

 # Related Resources and Other Notes

-# Automation Code
+### Automation Code
 <!--
-Under this comment, type one of the following words surrounded by sharps (#) to indicate which content type this issue is for.
-(Like #example#) Once submitted, that code will add a new comment to the issue with the relevant development checklist. tutorial, online-workshop, lesson-plan, course
+Under this comment, type two slashes (//) followed by the content type (tutorial, online-workshop, lesson-plan, course).
+(Like //example) Once submitted, that code will add a new comment to the issue with the relevant development checklist.
 -->